symoon11/dreamerv3-flax/README.md

-# Flax Implementation of DreamerV3
+# Flax Implementation of DreamerV3 on Crafter

 ## Modifications to the Original Implementation